 The Jefferson County Board of Education (JCBE) took a significant step towards investing in Kentucky’s largest school system.
-Board members say the action taken at Thursday’s special meeting allows for Jefferson County Public Schools (JCPS) to create educational equity for all students, build new facilities and further support teachers.
+Board members say the action taken in September of 2020 allows Jefferson County Public Schools (JCPS) to create educational equity for all students, build new facilities and further support teachers.

-The latest move by the board includes the approval of a plan that will generate more than $50 million a year for the district.
-The money would replace the $52.5 million in state funding that was reallocated since 2015 to other districts as a part of Kentucky’s funding formula for schools.
+The move by the board includes the approval of a plan that will generate more than $50 million a year for the district.

 The funds could also help create a smooth transition to proposed changes in the student assignment plan.
 A part of the proposed changes include giving students in West Louisville an option to attend school close to home or travel outside their community.
 In order to do this, it would require the construction of two new middle schools ($64 million) and a new high school ($74 million) in West Louisville.

 The additional revenue would also give JCPS the opportunity to:

 - renovate four new magnet schools (est. $68 million);

 - double the amount of school renovations per year ($50 million);

 - renovate high school athletic facilities ($25 million);

 - and leadership development.